jenhedg/deepseek-chatbot/readme.md

 # 🤖 DeepSeek Chatbot: Python + Streamlit App
 ## About

-The **DeepSeek Chatbot** is a beginner-friendly project designed to teach the fundamentals of a local AI development ecosystem.
+The **DeepSeek Chatbot** is a beginner-friendly project designed to teach the fundamentals of an AI development ecosystem.
 This application is local chatbot powered by a DeepSeek model and served via a Streamlit UI.

 ### 🛠️ Key Technologies